 Please note that some TerraCycle Brigades require a fee for participation while others are free of charge.

-To sign up for an account on the TerraCycle website, go to:
+To sign up for an account go to the TerraCycle website:

 Enter your personal information on the resulting webpage and click the “Submit” button.

 Once your account is created you must complete your user profile.